1. Resources for the Madison Community

 Once salt is in our waterways, it does not break down.
 It only takes one teaspoon of salt to pollute five gallons of water to a level that is toxic.
 Salt is beginning to contaminate our lakes, waterways, and groundwater.

-Learn more about the effects of salt in our waters.
+Learn more about why we use road salt and how salt affects our waters.

 Reducing road salt